OliverCardoza/OliverCardoza.github.io/_posts/2020-06-09-capital-gains-101.markdown

 In Canada we are required to report the capital gains and losses of investments at tax time.
 A capital gain occurs when you sell an investment at a higher value than it was acquired at.
 A capital loss is what happens when you sell at a lower price.
 Capital gains and losses don’t really exist from a tax perspective until you have sold an investment.
 So if you don’t sell anything then you won’t have to worry about this.

+Another notable caveat is that capital gains are exempt from registered accounts like TFSAs and RRSPs.
+So these rules only apply to assets held outside of registered accounts.

 The government taxes capital gains similar to income.
 The flipside is also true where a capital loss can be claimed for a tax deduction.
 One interesting difference between earning $100 in income vs a $100 capital gain is that only a percentage of the gain is taxed.
 At the time of this writing (2020) 50% of capital gains are added as taxable income.
 So if your marginal tax rate is 25% then for $100 income you’d be taxed $25.
 However, for $100 of capital gain only $50 is taxable so you’d only be taxed $12.50 (one quarter of $50).

 <img src="https://docs.google.com/drawings/d/e/2PACX-1vTckmAOCQCclionBZDtKcnuj8NPHW7k69A8kSKRHHRQpCCjKnQWMkSnOuGq-O2u2jr33zWMXDw6tCAg/pub?w=518&amp;h=432" style="display: block; margin: auto;">